migtools/oadp-non-admin/docs/CONTRIBUTING.md

 make undeploy-dev
 ```

-> **NOTE:** make sure there are no running instances of CRDs.
+> **NOTE:** Make sure there are no running instances of CRDs.
 Finalizers in those objects can fail `undeploy-dev` command.

 ## Code quality and standardization